amonks/chris/README.md

 the built page will end up in `build/colors/index.html`.

-Things in the `pages` folder have an extra key: `url`. `url`'s value is the relative url that the thing will end up at.
+Components in the `website` folder have an extra key when they're accessed as data: `url`. `url`'s value is the relative url that the page will end up at.
 In this example, `"/colors"`.